 While it’s hard to be overly judgmental on such an instrument which when you strip back to the basics is the most fundamental of all instruments, what’s more on trial here is the workflow.
 PunchBOX for me is the most successful of the available range on the market because of the compartmentalised layout and the signal flow that works like a real studio environment.
 It’s why I love Propellerhead Reason so much, a rack device with modelled physical knobs I can twiddle will always be more satisfying than digital readouts and graphs.

 Will PunchBOX speed up your mixing?
 Probably not at first, but over time you will develop a collection of go-to kicks you can call on.
 And since you can easily drag and drop export your kicks to wav, there’s no need to have the program permanently chewing resources in the background – for what essentially means zero DPS loss.

 Plenty of scope for creating a signature sound and huge….huge sub-bass slammers.
 Any serious producer of electronic music should have a kick designer, PunchBOX has a straightforward workflow that makes sense, sounds great and looks pretty amazing – I would put this at the top of the list.

-Full details with purchasing options and trial on D16 Groups main website www.d16.pl
+For full details with purchasing options and a trial check out D16 Groups’ main website www.d16.pl